binkoni/loghut-perl-deprecated/README.md

 1. Suppose that your blog directory is '/blog'.
 2. Install Perl module dependencies.
 3. Download this repository at '/blog'.
 4. The directory 'loghut' will be the admin page.
-You can rename this directory 'admin'.
 5. Configure your webserver to pass proxy to 8080 port.
 All requests to '/blog/admin/index.pl' should be proxied.
+Configure nginx to add 'HTTP-X-FORWARDED-FOR' header if you want to use session_ip_match feature.
-6. Configure LogHut with 'Config.pm'.
+6. Configure LogHut with 'LogHut::Global::settings'.
+7. Generate your id, password, salt with 'encryption.pl'.
-7. Edit templates in '/blog/admin/res'.
+8. Edit templates in '/blog/admin/res'.
 All templates must conform TemplateToolkit syntax.
-8. Check read/write permissions and run '/blog/admin/index.pl'. this is the entry script.
+9. Check read/write permissions and run '/blog/admin/index.pl'. this is the entry script.

 Author